 Then visit the strangest museum in town: the Mütter Museum of the College of Physicians of Philadelphia .
 The museum's better than watching a forensic television program, as visitors find anomalous and aberrant medical oddities on view, such as a woman's corpse whose body turned to soap.
 Be warned: the Mütter's bizarre displays are not for weak stomachs.
 If that's not quite your speed then head to The Franklin Institute , which offers four floors of interactive exhibits.
 Walk through a model of a human heart, watch a film in the Tuttleman Dome IMAX Theater and or gaze at blinking stars in the Fels Planetarium .

 Day 2: EveningAAA/Inspector 593

 At Rittenhouse Square you’ll find bars, restaurants and plenty of shops.
 Start with a walk down Walnut Street, where the window shopping is superb.
 Getting hungry?
 For great burgers, fries and a beer, try Good Dog Bar & Restaurant .
 Looking for a chic but comfortable small plates restaurant that serves great wine and brewskies?
-Head to Tria Cafe Rittenhouse .
+Head to Tria Cafe Rittenhouse.
 Want a splendid view of the historic grassy square and French bistro cuisine?
-Either Parc or Rouge are perfect, especially if you can score a table outside.
+Parc is perfect, especially if you can score a table outside.
 Vernick Food & Drink offers one of the best a la carte meals in town, but you must have the foresight to make reservations.

 Day 3: MorningPHLCVB